seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Embracing*

-And such a twain can do’t, in which I bind,
+And such a twain can do't, in which I bind,
 On pain of punishment, the world to weet
 We stand up peerless.

 **CLEOPATRA**
 Excellent falsehood!
 Why did he marry Fulvia, and not love her?
-I’ll seem the fool I am not; Antony
+I'll seem the fool I am not; Antony
 Will be himself.

 **MARK ANTONY**
-But stirr’d by Cleopatra.
+But stirr'd by Cleopatra.
 Now, for the love of Love and her soft hours,
-Let’s not confound the time with conference harsh:
+Let's not confound the time with conference harsh:
-There’s not a minute of our lives should stretch
+There's not a minute of our lives should stretch
 Without some pleasure now.
 What sport tonight?

 **CLEOPATRA**